Best Screws For Stud Mounting: The Ultimate Guide

 Remember, one screw type does not fit all job types.
 The ideal screw length for drywall and stud will not be right for stud screws for TV wall mount.

-Wood screws can be made from brass, bronze, aluminum and steel.
+Wood screws can be made from brass, bronze, aluminum, or steel.

 Check out Power Pro 48628 Wood Screws, #10 x 3″, Premium Stainless Marine Screws.
 They are made from alloy steel but have a high marine grade 305 Stainless Steel Coating that offers superior rust and corrosion protection.
 Designed to reduce the chance of wood splitting in studs.